Moments of Higher Logarithmic Derivatives and Exceptional Zeros in Cyclotomic Fields: Moments of higher derivatives

-where,
+where

-Since, $x \geq (mT)^6$, we thus get, putting equation (\ref{sublemeqn1}) and (\ref{sublemeqn2}) together,
+Since $x \geq (mT)^6$, we thus get, putting equation (\ref{sublemeqn1}) and (\ref{sublemeqn2}) together,

-\end{proof} We will now put these lemmas together with the help of an easy inequality stated below.
-This was used in 6.8 of \cite{iharaM} and 5.3 of \cite{ihara2}, we include a short proof as well. \begin{pr} For any $ w, z \in \C$ we have
+\end{proof} We will now put these lemmas together using the following elementary inequality.
+This was used in 6.8 of \cite{iharaM} and 5.3 of \cite{ihara2}.
+We include a short proof as well. \begin{pr} For any $w, z \in \C$ we have

-\end{pr} \begin{proof} First note that for any $n \geq 1$,
+\end{pr} \begin{proof} First, note that for any $n \geq 1$,

 where the last inequality follows from $\binom{n}{i} \leq n \binom{n-1}{i-1}$ for $1 \leq i \leq n$.
 Thus,

 \end{proof}